FlyBrainLab/FlyBrainLab/README.md

 to get started.

 To test if your installations are working, check
-1. whether you see an "FFBO" section below "Other" in JupyterLab Launcher, as shown here:
+1. whether you see a "FlyBrainLab" section below "Other" in JupyterLab Launcher, as shown here:

 <p align="center">
   <img src="https://github.com/FlyBrainLab/Tutorials/raw/master/tutorials/osn_ephys_tutorial/images/osn_1.png" width="50%">